 The biggest thing that attracted me to the Tab S7 was that the keyboard has a trackpad.
 I am, once again, disappointed.
 The size is fine, but it won’t let you track with one finger while resting your thumb, which is something every laptop can do.
 Click-and-drag works with wild inconsistently between apps, you can’t turn off tap-to-click, and you can’t change the two-finger scroll direction.
 These are all very basic settings you expect in a laptop.
 And then you get back to app support; every app deals with a cursor differently, and text fields in websites rarely work the way you’d expect them to on a proper desktop browser.

-The Galaxy Tab S7 is $650, plus another $200 for the keyboard. $850 is a hefty price to pay for a device that feels incomplete and incapable of performing its duty as a productivity tool anywhere near the level of a laptop.
+new Galaxy Tab S7, plus another $200 for the keyboard. $850 is a hefty price to pay for a device that feels incomplete and incapable of performing its duty as a productivity tool anywhere near the level of a laptop.
 Android apps are still terrible on tablets, even with a dramatically better DeX interface.
 The keyboard and trackpad befit a cheap Chromebook you’d find on sale at Best Buy.

 Samsung is charging laptop money for a tablet that is neither a good laptop nor a good tablet.

 This is the same amount you’d pay for a Surface Pro 7 with a keyboard — an actual laptop software experience in a very similar form factor.
 (And I say that as someone who’s far from a Windows fan.)
 Yes it’s a poor standalone tablet experience, but so is using any large Android tablet.
 And as a tablet, it should go without saying that your money is far better spent on a new iPad Air for $600; and future keyboard use can be handled with a $159 keyboard accessory — your total investment is less than what Samsung’s asking for the Tab S7 combo.